Mimi Jones: Career

+For over two decades, Jones has worked as a sidewoman and as leader, with three CDs on her own record label, Hot Tone Music.
+Her music incorporated a range of genres, with a foundation in jazz.

-Mimi has toured extensively throughout Africa, Asia, Europe, South America, and the Caribbean, and is recognized as a U.S. Jazz Ambassador.
-Her vast work as a side woman includes gigs with Kenny Barron, Frank Ocean, Dianne Reeves, Tia Fuller, Ingrid Jensen, Dee Dee Bridgewater, Marc Cary, Toshi Reagon, Rachel Z, Sean Jones, Ravi Coltrane, and Terri Lyne Carrington’s GRAMMY-winning Mosaic Project.
+She has toured throughout Africa, Asia, Europe, South America, and the Caribbean, and is recognized as a U.S. Jazz Ambassador.
+As a sidewoman, she has performed with Kenny Barron, Frank Ocean, Dianne Reeves, Tia Fuller, Ingrid Jensen, Dee Dee Bridgewater, Marc Cary, Toshi Reagon, Rachel Z, Sean Jones, Ravi Coltrane, and Terri Lyne Carrington's Grammy-winning Mosaic Project.

-Mimi also serves as co-director (with ArcoIris Sandoval) of the D.O.M.E.
-Experience, a multimedia project that fosters awareness of environmental and social issues—within the local community and globally—through choreography, composition, and cinematography.
+Alongside ArcoIris Sandoval, Jones has also served as co-director of the D.O.M.E.
+Experience, a multimedia project "created to inspire its audience to become aware of environmental and social issues, within the community and globally, through choreography, composition, and cinematography."